Search:

 Episode Highlights

-Insights from former SEALs and presidents on confidence and communication.
+Insights from former SEALs and Secret Service on communication and confidence.

 “I've been around former SEALs, US Secret Service presidents, and I learned a lot.”